 - Please consider carefully what your availability is like at various times of the year; volunteering isn’t just for now.
 But you are welcome to enjoy a holiday every now and then of course!

 What training is involved?

 - Training starts with some pre-course material that is done from the comfort of your couch!
-Once that is complete, you will be invited to attend an action-packed, full-day training workshop
+Once that is complete, you will be invited to attend a training workshop

 - The workshop is usually conducted one-on-one, or in a small group - we believe in the personal touch!